AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Note:** Custom unit of measurements (UOMs) are not supported.
 During the transfer of AF element data, AF elements with custom UOMs will not have their UOM property set.<br></br>

-   If a PI point reference's AF attribute contains a supported UOM, UOM data for the first AF attribute is transferred.
-The UOM of the AF attribute will be either the [SourceUOM](https://docs.osisoft.com/bundle/af-sdk/page/html/P_OSIsoft_AF_Asset_AFAttribute_SourceUOM.htm) if specified or the [DefaultUOM](https://docs.osisoft.com/bundle/af-sdk/page/html/P_OSIsoft_AF_Asset_AFAttribute_DefaultUOM.htm).
-UOMs can be viewed in Asset Explorer.
-If there are multiple attributes that reference the same PI point and these attributes have different UOMs, UOM data will not be transferred.
+   If a PI point reference's AF attribute contains a supported UOM, UOM data is transferred to the stream.
+The UOM of the attribute will be either the [SourceUOM](https://docs.osisoft.com/bundle/af-sdk/page/html/P_OSIsoft_AF_Asset_AFAttribute_SourceUOM.htm) if specified or the [DefaultUOM](https://docs.osisoft.com/bundle/af-sdk/page/html/P_OSIsoft_AF_Asset_AFAttribute_DefaultUOM.htm).
+Asset properties including UOMs can be viewed in Asset Explorer.
+If there are multiple attributes that reference the same PI point and these attributes have different UOMs, UOM conflicts can occur and the stream will not have its UOM set.
 UOMs that cannot be transferred are recorded as errors in the PI to OCS logs.

 1. (Optional) To narrow your search by template name, in the **Template** field, select a template from the dropdown list.